Retail packaging managers' clear garment bags sample guide

 Sample pricing depends on more than the plastic itself.
 Resin choice, film gauge, dimensions, gusset depth, seal type, print coverage, and compliance language all affect the quote.
 A sample that needs a custom hanger opening or reinforcement at a stress point takes more setup than a standard sleeve, so the price rises.

 Keep sample cost separate from production cost.
 Sample pricing often includes setup, hand conversion, expedited handling, and shipping that do not scale the same way in a larger run.
 In production, clear garment bags may land roughly in the $0.18 to $0.65 per unit range, depending on size, gauge, closure style, and print coverage.
+For tighter specs, better clarity film, or added recycled content, pricing can trend higher in 2026 planning cycles.
 That is a broad planning range, not a fixed price.

 | Option | Typical Sample Price | Typical Lead Time | Best Use |